stewartk66/git_collaboration/git_collaboration.md

 $

 ```
+## github `Pull Request` and `Issues`

-Use github to create a 'pull request'.
+Use github to create a `pull request`.
+Similar to gitlab `Merge request`.
-Add issues in github can be associated with the pull request
+Use github to add an `Issue` or `Project` which can then be associated with the `pull request`

-github has checks and actions to 'run' for example unit tests before allowing merge
+github has `checks` and `actions` to 'run' for example unit tests before allowing merge

 git pull = git fetch + git merge

-## branches left locally
+## Local Branchs left with no Remote
+After accepting  Pull Request the branch should be deleted in github. _However_, this will leave `local` with references to the deleted branch

 ```
 stewa@LAPTOP-58OP9CKK MINGW64 /c/users/stewa/MyStuff/git/git_collaboration (master)
 $ git branch -a